 The real news is we are alive.
 Alive to fight for whats right, alive to share our food with those whose plates are empty, alive to watch the trees change.

 It’s a kind of Christmas and I am both grateful and joyful.

 Don’t Grinch out.
 Don’t waste a moment saying to yourself that you don’t have the time or the where with all.
 At the end of the Christmas Carol Ebeneezer Scrooge promises to carry the Christmas spirit every day in his heart.

 How do we find the joy in this season?

 I promise these ways won’t take more time out of your cramped schedule.
 I promise that you will get more than the effort it takes.

-Write a special note to one of your older relatives.
+Write a special note to one of your older relatives and mail it.
 Let me tell you a secret, getting older is lonely.
 As we age those weekly calls from the grandchildren mean sooo much.
 As we age, a quiet intentional conversation with our adult children is a time that we will relive for years.
 A written note will be prized and reread over and over.
 You don’t have to write a lot.
 I know you already are doing a mountain of cards, so just jot a note with a good memory of them let them that you are thinking of them.
 Let them know they aren’t forgotten or worse no longer matter.

 Stop off at a thrift store or a Goodwill shopping store and give the cashier some money for the next person(s) in line.
 I know some of us do something similar at Starbucks or Dunkin’ Donuts but rather than buy coffee for someone who can already afford it, how about something for someone who might be having a hard time making their miracle happen.